Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 The angle that light comes out of a light source is one of the main factors in determining how the power density changes by distance.
 Wide beam angles, such as over 60 degrees, make the power density weaken very soon.
 Narrow beam angles like 30 degrees keep the power density strong over long distances.

 And you may find another device that covers your entire back, so this saves you time (though the price may be higher).
 Remember—factor in power density when looking at the treatment area.

 An obvious thing to factor in when shopping for a red light device is cost.

 You may find the best device on the market, low nnEMF, the perfect wavelengths, awesome power density, good treatment areas, but then the price may be $100k or more (look at the NovoThor for an example of the perfect, but high cost, unit).

 NovoThor - it may tick a lot of boxes, but then you see the price tag!

-I originally had the Joovv Original, and was spending 20-40minutes a morning so ensure I got full body coverage.
-I knew if I had got the Joovv Max I would have been able to treat my whole body in half the time.
+I originally had the Joovv Original, and was spending 20–40 minutes a morning to ensure I got full-body coverage.
+I knew if I had gotten the Joovv Max I would have been able to treat my whole body in half the time.

-Finally there is size.
-Some devices like the RedLightMans mini are handheld and could be packed in your gym bag or suitcase when travelling (I travel with mine).
+Finally, there is the size.
+Some devices like the RedLightMans mini are hand-held and could be packed in your gym bag or suitcase when traveling.
+(I travel with mine.)

-Whereas a unit like the Joovv Max may treat the entire body in 10-15minutes, but it weighs 45lbs and stands over a metre tall!
+Whereas a unit like the Joovv Max may treat the entire body in 10–15 minutes, but it weighs 45 pounds and stands over a metre tall!
 So be sure to factor in physical size when shopping for your device.

-I must say, as an all rounder, I do like the Joovv original combo.
-Though I am bias as I own the Joovv device and I am affiliated with them (Shameless plug - Use code ALEX to save if you order a Joovv, but note I get a cut as well).
+I must say, as an all-rounder, I do like the Joovv original combo.
+Though I am biased as I own the Joovv device, and I am affiliated with them.
+(Shameless plug—use code ALEX to save if you order a Joovv, but note I get a cut as well.)